silnrsi/font-awami/README.txt

 document.

 Rendering:
-This font is designed to work with the Graphite advanced font technology.
+This font is designed to work with the OpenType advanced font technology.
-To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for Graphite.
+This technical preview font is primarily intended for testing as the font is in development.

 Keyboarding:
 This font package does not include keyboards or other software for entering text.
 To type the symbols in this font, use the keyboarding systems provided in your OS or use a separate utility.
 Keyman(https://keyman.com/) is a cross-platform keyboarding system.

 Various other means may be available for different operating-system platforms to create additional input methods.
 Some suggestions are listed here: https://scriptsource.org/entry/ytr8g8n6sw.

 CONTACT
 ========